kapilsapkota/kapilsapkota/README.md

 - 👀 I’m interested in php, laravel, vuejs and some stuffs
 - 🌱 I’m currently on laravel and vuejs development
 - 📫 Contact me on searchin.kapil@gmail.com
-- ✨ I had worked on SchoolManagementSystem, custom Ecommerce, POS, custom CMS, signage, learning platforms and some other stuffs.
+- ✨ I had worked on SchoolManagementSystem,Hospital Management System, Lab Management System, custom Ecommerce, POS, custom CMS, signage, learning platforms and some other stuffs.

 <!---
 kapilsapkota/kapilsapkota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.